mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/getting-started/cluster-sizing/index.md

 DC/OS Kubernetes supports clusters that meet all the following criteria:

-* No more than 85 Kubernetes nodes ([total of private and public](#sum-private-public-85))
+* No more than 85 Kubernetes nodes ([total of private and public](#sum-private-public-85)).
-* No more than 8500 total Kubernetes pods
+* No more than 8500 total Kubernetes pods.
-* No more than 17000 total containers
+* No more than 17000 total containers.
-* No more than 100 Kubernetes pods per Kubernetes node
+* No more than 100 Kubernetes pods per Kubernetes node.
-* No more than 10 Kubernetes pods per core running on a Kubernetes node
+* No more than 10 Kubernetes pods per core running on a Kubernetes node.

 Note that these values are based on lightweight pods or containers like NGINX.
 It is up to you as the DC/OS cluster operator to size each Kubernetes cluster appropriately for the specific type of workload you plan on running atop of it.